What do you need to know about company tax?

 The tax paid by the company is imputed to the shareholder by the attaching of “franking” credits to the distributions made by the company.

-Fully franked dividends are distributions of profits by a company where the whole of the profits reflected by the dividend have been fully taxed.
+Fully franked dividends are distributions of profits by a company where the whole of the profits reflected by the dividend has been fully taxed.

 Partially or unfranked dividends are distributions of profits where only some or none of the profits have been taxed in the company’s hands (e.g. because they represent the gain on the sale of a pre-CGT asset).